 The 20 of us visiting the agency had the opportunity to pick Kaplan’s brain about key industry topics.
 We heard from Kaplan about the increase of consultant agencies as being a threat to full-house agencies.
 She also talked about how diversity in the workplace is expanding, and how companies like Hill Holliday look for a diverse pool of applicants who offer different skillsets and ideas for this fast-paced industry.

-“The 20 of us visiting the agency had the opportunity to pick Kaplan’s brain about key industry topics.”
+“The 20 of us had the opportunity to pick Kaplan’s brain about key industry topics.”

 We also sat in on a panel presentation given by some Hill Holliday employees including JWU ADTEAM alumnus Jasmine Turner ’17, representing the platform media team as an account executive who serves as a direct link between clients and the agency, and a copywriter for Dunkin’ Donuts and other clients.
 We asked panel members about their backgrounds, their everyday work lives, and what they enjoy about working at Hill Holliday and about working for an ad agency in general.
 The panel presentation and discussion was a great way for students, especially seniors, to envision their future careers at an ad agency and to get some inside advice from people who, not long ago, were students themselves aspiring to work in the ad industry.